-Revenue - An Increasingly Self-Reliant Institution
+Revenue: An Increasingly Self-Reliant Institution

-University revenue in 2011 was \$332 million.
-New Jersey has cut inflation-adjusted direct appropriations for its public colleges and universities six times in the last ten years.
-Between 2005 and 2010, New Jersey ranked 45th in the nation in its percentage increase in appropriations per full-time-equivalent student in higher education, -16.9% compared to a national average of -3.2%.
+University revenue in 2012 totaled roughly \$351 million.
+New Jersey, however, has made inflation-adjusted direct appropriations for its public colleges and universities six times during the ten year period of 2003 to 2012.
+Consequently, New Jersey spent \$4.28 per \$1,000 in personal income on higher education versus a national average of \$5.62 in 2012.

-Change in Inflation-Adjusted Direct State Apropriations for New Jersey's Public Colleges and Universities, FY2001-11
+Change in Inflation-Adjusted Direct State Apropriations for New Jersey's Public Colleges and Universities, FY2003-12

-As a result of declining state support for higher education and growing enrollment demand by New Jersey's high school graduates, the University's state allocation per full-time-equivalent student plummeted by more than 44% - from \$4,669 to \$2,606 - between 2000 and 2011, and that figure is not adjusted for inflation.
+As a result of declining state support for higher education and growing enrollment demand by New Jersey's high school graduates, the University's state allocation per full-time-equivalent student plummeted by almost 47% - from \$4,669 to \$2,490 - between 2000 and 2012, and that figure is not adjusted for inflation.
 As a result, Montclair State receives less state support per full-time-equivalent student than any other senior public institution of higher education in New Jersey.
-Its support is only two-thirds that of the average of other colleges and universities in the sector.
+Its support per student is less than two-thirds of the average of other colleges and universities in the sector and less than half of what the best-funded institutions receive.

-Montclair State's Declining Per-Student State Allocation
+Montclair State's Declining State Allocation Per Full-Time Equivalent Student